khemlabs/react-native-kickstarter/README.md

 ##Building steps

-1. Edit package.json and app.json: chage 'Kickstarter' for your app name.
+1. Edit package.json,app.json,index.ios.js,index.android.js: chage 'Kickstarter' for your app name.
 2. run `npm install`
 3. run `react-client eject`: it should build your android and ios folders
 4. Connect your device or run your emulator